-Conventional mortgages can be used to fund the purchase of a single family home, apartment, condo, or multi-unit property.
-However, traditional banks only lend out between four and ten conventional mortgages to a single borrower.
+Conventional mortgages can be used to fund the purchase of a single-family home, apartment, condo, or multiunit property.
+However, traditional banks only lend out between four and 10 conventional mortgages to a single borrower.

 How to Apply for a Conventional REO Mortgage

-A conventional REO mortgage is typically offered by a bank or credit union, and they generally break down their application process into three main steps.
+A conventional REO mortgage is typically offered by a bank or credit union, and they break down their application process into three main steps.
 Prequalification comes first and gives the borrower a rough estimate of what they’re approved for.
-Next is the preapproval process and lastly the closing process.
+Next is the preapproval process and, lastly, the closing process.

-Traditional banks typically break down their loan application process into the following three steps:
+Traditional banks typically break down their loan application process into three steps.